daniel-abbott/dan-quakespasm/README.md

 If you want the real Quakespasm, head to http://quakespasm.sourceforge.net

 So far, changes/new features include:
-* Switch between texture filtering options in Video Options menu.
+* New GL Options submenu, currently contains:
+    * Texture filter setting
+    * Anisotropy slider (the slider is currently busted, so just prints current cvar on the right)

-You'll probably see some questionable C, I'm still new to the language.
+You'll probably see some questionable C, I'm still new to the language (and to Quake's way of doing things).
 Feel free to open issues for anything that just looks awful/dangerous.

 Possible goals:
+* Add menu(s) with all (most?) console-only graphics options.
 * Expand on QuakeC (make new types possible, etc.)
 * Re-implement software rendering.
 * Add back in the fun classic exit messages.